-Download this new guidance white paper — “What You Need to Know When Replacing Disinfection with Sterilization of Flexible Endoscopes” — to learn into which of these three groups a facility might classify a bronchoscope, a gastroscope and a colonoscope.
+Download this new guidance white paper — “Selection of Low-Temperature Sterilization for the Prevention of Multidrug-Resistant Bacterial Infections during Flexible Endoscopy” — to learn into which of these three groups a facility might classify a bronchoscope, a gastroscope and a colonoscope.

 Expert Consulting Services: LFM-Healthcare Solutions, LLC provides medical expertise for hospitals, manufacturers and the public, specializing in healthcare-associated infections linked to medical equipment.
 Services include litigation support.

 Endoscopes classified into the second group would be generally simpler in physical design, and would pose a lower documented relative risk of remaining contaminated with multidrug-resistant bacteria after disinfection, compared to those in the first group.

 While sterilization would be ideal for all endoscopes, the facility may conclude, for endoscopes in this second group, that its immediate implementation is infeasible or otherwise not yet practical.

 In this case, this new guidance suggests that facilities consider adopting and applying (as circumstances warrant) to the endoscopes classified into this second group at least one of the FDA’s other three aforementioned supplemental measures (published in August 2015 for duodenoscopes).